Tyger-10 Nature Park – Roebuck, South Carolina

 South Carolina | SC Picture Project | Spartanburg County Photos | Tyger-10 Nature Park

 The Tyger River is the highlight of Roebuck’s Tyger-10 Nature Park in Spartanbug County.
-The privately-owned 10-acre park, which opened in 2012, allows visitors the only public access to the Tyger River.
+The privately-owned 10-acre park, which opened in 2012, allows visitors a public access to the Tyger River.

 The river, allegedly named for a French fur trader named Tygert, begins where its three tributaries – the North, Middle, and South Tyger Rivers – meet in Spartanburg County near Woodruff.
 From there it flows through the Sumter National Forest and eventually joins the Broad River at the junctions of Union, Fairfield and Newberry counties.
 The upper portion of the River in Spartanburg County contains Class I and Class II rapids.